amad1101/Excel_to_SQL/README.md

 # Excel_to_SQL
 This program convert excel files to SQL queries and add them into to sql ready file called 'script.sql'.
+It automaticaly check the value of each column and based on their format, decide the type of the column.
+## As Notice
+The type assignment is not always accurate, therefore, make sure to check the 'script.sql' to confirm that everything is correct.

 The prerequisite programs are:
 ```